Singaporebrides | Weddings 101

 7. Can we remove our masks for the solemnisation ceremony?

 According to GoBusiness, if you don’t want to wear face masks, you’re allowed to wear face shields during your solemnisation.
-You may remove your masks or face shields for key moments such as the exchanging of the vows and rings, and the highly-anticipated “You may now kiss the bride” moment, as well as briefly for photo-taking.
+You may remove your masks or face shields for key moments such as during the march-in and out, the exchanging of the vows and rings, the highly-anticipated “You may now kiss the bride” moment, as well as briefly for photo-taking.
 To protect your attendees and discourage community spread, you must maintain a 2-metre distance from your attendees whenever you take off your masks or shields.

 The easiest way is to ask your videographer about live streaming your ceremony so your family and friends can celebrate with you virtually.
 If you prefer to stream your solemnisation yourselves, you can set up a Zoom meeting or use Facebook or Instagram Live.
 A little bit of extra effort will create a better virtual experience for your guests, such as by getting a tripod for your devices, adding a microphone so everyone can hear, and making sure your venue has a great internet connection so nothing drops!
 You can get someone to man the camera for the best angles throughout the ceremony, and even get that friend to emcee the ceremony for your virtual guests!
 Remember to troubleshoot your set up before the big day, and consider walking your less tech-savvy VIPs (here’s looking at you, grandma) through the technology so they don’t miss out on your actual solemnisation.